SeregPie/ngx-advanced-forms/README.md

 #### Details

 - Accepts only the provided control and its descendants.
+- _todo now_ The changes are only manifested after the execution function.
 - The order of the statements doesn't matter.
+- _todo now_ Expliziely disabled parent always disables its children.
 - Prevents unnecessary events from being emitted when no changes are detected.

 #### Usage